-Liang: Yes

-Teo: Send to me now

-Teo: I'll speak to her
+Liang: Yes Teo: Send to me now Teo: I'll speak to her

-Digital forensic extracts indicated that one minute after the last message in this conversation was sent, Teo and Liang engaged in a 31-second call.
-ISS I agreed with the Prosecution that Teo's attempt at obtaining gratification of

-\$1,500 from Cheng was communicated to Liang in this 31-second call.
+104 Digital forensic extracts indicated that one minute after the last message in this conversation was sent, Teo and Liang engaged in a 31-second call.186 I agreed with the Prosecution that Teo's attempt at obtaining gratification of \$1,500 from Cheng was communicated to Liang in this 31-second call.

-I found that the events which followed further supported this conclusion.
+105 I found that the events which followed further supported this conclusion.
 Within an hour of this 31-second call, Teo proceeded to arrange for Cheng to be arrested.
-Indeed, Teo messaged Li and furnished her with Cheng's particulars, duration of overstay, and residential address.186 For good measure, information was relayed to the ICA.187 to evidence showing that he did not accept money from Cheng and did not directly request payment from Cheng.188 This missed the point.
-Indeed, it was
+Indeed, Teo messaged Li and furnished her with Cheng's particulars, duration of overstay, and residential address.187 For good measure, Teo sought (and received) confirmation from Li later that day that Cheng's information was relayed to the ICA.188

+106 Teo had sought to refute the actus reus for the 10th charge by pointing to evidence showing that he did not accept money from Cheng and did not directly request payment from Cheng.189 This missed the point.
+Indeed, it was Cheng's evidence,190 and the Prosecution's case,191 that Teo did not directly